DanaNanaBatman7JS/100-days-of-code/README.md

 # 100-days-of-code

+## Day 1

-1 | May 16, 2022 | 1 Hour
+-> May 16, 2022

+-> 1 Hour

+      1. Setted up and chose my first topic

-      -Learned basic definitions
+      2. Learned basic definitions

-      -Learned about types of software
+      3. Learned about types of software